 - Write one blog post per semester for the Reinert Center blog (The Notebook), to share information with the wider SLU community on some aspect of their projects

-- Prepare a short reflection on their experience as a faculty fellow, including any recommendations for how their projects might evolve, at the end of the fellowship period
+- Prepare a short reflection on their experience as faculty fellows, including expectations for how their projects might evolve, at the end of the fellowship period

 Examples of projects that might be appropriate for Reinert Center Fellows are as follows: